 We’ve come a long way in aviation in a relatively short period since the first manned flight.
-Wilbur and Orville Wright were two ordinary brothers before they built the planet’s first powered and controllable aircraft – here are 11 interesting facts about the Wright brothers.
+Wilbur and Orville Wright were two ordinary brothers before they built the planet’s first powered and controllable aircraft – here are some fun facts about the Wright brothers.

 Wilbur and Orville Wright were intrigued by the concept of flight from an early age.
 Their interest was attributed to a toy “helicopter” that their father bought them from his travels to France.
 It was made from a stick, rubber bands and two propellers.
 Their quest to making their very own flying machine began here.